From annular to toroidal knotoids and their universal bracket polynomials: Toroidal knotoids

 \begin{proposition} The maps $\iota: \mathcal{K}(D^2) \longrightarrow \mathcal{K}(T^2)$ and $\iota: \mathcal{K}(D^2 \times I) \longrightarrow \mathcal{K}(T^2 \times I)$ are injections. \end{proposition}

 \begin{remark} In Remark~\ref{rem:essentialpq} we argued that an essential $(p,q)$-torus closed curve is distinct from an essential $(q,p)$-torus closed curve in the theory of toroidal multi-knotoids.
-Interestingly, however, a $(p,q)$-torus knot and a $(q,p)$-torus knot are elements of the same isotopy class in $T^2 \times I$ as null-homotopic curves, by the injection of spatial multi-knotoids to multi-knotoids in $T^2 \times I$ (Proposition~\ref{disctorus}).
+Interestingly, however, a $(p,q)$-torus knot and a $(q,p)$-torus knot are elements of the same isotopy class as non-essential curves in $T^2 \times I$, by the injection of spatial multi-knotoids to multi-knotoids in $T^2 \times I$ (Proposition~\ref{disctorus}).
 Hence, they are Reidemeister equivalent in $T^2$. \end{remark}

 \begin{remarks} \rm \,\\ (i) \ On the other hand, the inclusion of the thickened torus in an enclosing three-ball (see right hand side of Figure~\ref{planarannulartorus}), allows us to view any multi-knotoid in the thickened torus as a spatial (or even spherical) multi-knotoid, by transforming at the same time the two piercing rail segments into two piercing rails of the three-ball and subsequently of the three-space.
 However, this construction does not induce a well-defined map of the theory of toroidal multi-knotoids onto planar multi-knotoids, since isotopic multi-knotoids in the thickened torus (resp. equivalent toroidal multi-knotoid diagrams) may not give rise to isotopic spatial or spherical multi-knotoids (resp. equivalent planar or spherical multi-knotoid diagrams).
 The reason is that, unlike the annular case, when including the thickened torus in a 3-ball, the two rail segments do not extend initially to the full interior of the 3-ball, so we have no control on isotopies taking place below the rails before extending them to rail lines, and this on a projection to a disc may perform unwished forbidden moves.